TamaraGR/Election_Analysis-1/README.md

  * The winner of the election was:
    * Diana DeGette received 73.8% of the vote and 272,892 votes total.

- Those script that analyzes the code can be found here -
+ Those script that analyzes the code can be found here - [python file](https://github.com/carlosjennings1991/Election_Analysis/blob/main/PyPoll_Challenge.py)

 ## Challenge Overview